 - OOC Is Serious Business: In The Winter Long, October's first clue of just how bad the situation actually is... is when she realizes that the Luidaeg is afraid.

 - Parental Abandonment: In "In Sea-Salt Tears," she shares her family history with her lover (unbeknownst to her) - Oberon gave her the sea, and when Maeve was lost (see An Artificial Night, where it's implied that the Ballad of Tam Lin is that story) he couldn't stand to be around her anymore, and told her to take care of the sea.

 Blind MichaelLeader of the Wild Hunt.
-The Erl-King
+The Erl King.
+Son of Maeve.

-- Fair Play Villain: A children's horror, and thus must abide by the rules of children's tales.
+- Fair-Play Villain: A children's horror, and thus must abide by the rules of children's tales.

 - Killed Off for Real: by Toby in An Artificial Night.
 Comes back to bite her when the Queen accuses her of breaking Oberon's Law (the prohibition against killing someone with fae blood) in Late Eclipses.

-AcaciaBlind Michael's consort, the first Dryad and Luna's mother
+AcaciaBlind Michael's consort, the first Dryad and Luna's mother.
+Daughter of Titania.

 Eira RosynhwyrDaughter of Titania.
 Firstborn of the Daoine Sidhe.
 The Luidaeg's mortal enemy.
 See Evening Winterrose

 Black Annis and Gentle AnnieDaughters of Maeve, sisters of the Luidaeg.
 Killed by Titania's children.